 Number of Technological Powers

 When determining a character's high tech capabilities, start by figuring out exactly how many he or she will have to begin with.
-This is done simply by rolling randomly on table 4, which will give a character anywhere between two and seven technological powers with which to fight (or commit) crime.
+This is done by rolling randomly on table 4, which will give a character anywhere between two and seven technological powers with which to fight (or commit) crime.
 This is all the character will have to begin with, barring the invention process - or modifying oneself to have more tricks built-in.

 Table 4: Initial Technological Powers